zong1114/learngit/readme.txt

-这是一个文本文件
-Git is a version control system.
+Git is a distributed version control system.
 Git is free software.